fbgranell/fbgranell.github.io/_projects/song_recommender.md

 <a id='section1'></a>
 ### Introduction

 In this project, I am working as a data analyst for a multicultural website.
 My company used Machine Learning to cluster +90.000 songs by their audio features.
 The main objective of the project is to develop a song recommender that works in two ways: 1) if your input record is in the current top-100 charts, the system will recommend a similar song (from the same artist or genre) from the top-100, or 2) If your input record is NOT in the current HOT-100 charts, the system will recommend a similar song by downloading the audio features from the record and finding a song from the same cluster.
+You can check the code <a href="https://github.com/fbgr/spotify-recommender">here</a>.

 <a id='section2'></a>